andybroomfield/govuk_notify/README.txt

 Give the Key a name and select the type of key
 Note down the API Key you're given.

-3. Create a 'Default' template:
+3. Create a 'Default' email template:
 When sending messages through the Gov.UK Notify API Drupal can either use a specific template, or a 'default' template which just contains one replacement token for the subject and one for the entire message body.
 This provides some